François Legault: Immigration

-Under Legault’s CAQ government, he has decreased immigration numbers to 40,000 in 2019, and in 2019 also introduced a values test for immigrants.
+Under Legault's CAQ government, he has decreased immigration numbers to 40,000 in 2019, and in 2019 also introduced a values test for immigrants.
 The most critical aspect of this situation is the limited number of annual admissions set by François Legault's government, approximately 10,400, despite an inventory of nearly 40,000 pending cases.
 This limitation creates a significant bottleneck, resulting in a backlog of cases and great distress among the affected couples.
 According to Me Lapointe, the provincial government, under the Canada-Quebec Agreement specifying the role of each level of government in immigration, does not have the authority to impose a quota in the family reunification category.
 However, by processing only the number of cases desired by the Legault government, Ottawa would also be violating the terms of this agreement.

 In 2019, during a European trip to France, Legault said he wanted more French and other European immigrants to come to Quebec with the overall immigration numbers cut.

 In August 2019, Legault told businesses who called for an increase in immigration that they needed to boost wages if they wanted to find workers.

 In December 2019, during a meeting with Governor of California Gavin Newsom, Legault declared that all French-Canadians are Catholic.

+Legault asked the federal government to close the Roxham Road crossing in May 2022, saying Quebec's public and private social resources to take care of them were being stressed.
+Advocates for refugees disputed that.
+"The refugee organizations in Montreal have said very clearly that they do have capacity," said Wendy Ayotte, one of the founders of Bridges Not Borders, a local organization that assists asylum seekers at Roxham, who lives near the crossing.
+She and other advocates warned that if Roxham were to be closed, smuggling and its attendant risks to asylum seekers would increase.

 In June 2022, Legault stated he was against multiculturalism, in favor of supporting interculturalism and integration, which would include immigrants assimilating into Quebec and learning French.